FREQUENTLY ASKED QUESTIONS

-We have four Nurses working at Richlands Medical Centre; RN Ny, RN Linh, RN Hannah and EEN Olivia.
+We have four Nurses working at Richlands Medical Centre; RN Ny, RN Linh, RN Marcus and EEN Olivia.

 WHY DO THE RECEPTIONISTS ASK FOR MY DATE OF BIRTH, ADDRESS AND CONTACT NUMBERS EACH TIME I COME IN FOR AN APPOINTMENT?

 Correct identification is vital for your safety and maintenance of confidentiality.
 It helps to minimises the risks of misidentification of patients.
 The receptionists must ask for at least three identifiers each time you arrive for an appointment, which can be;